zbhavyai/ansi-colors/README.md

     ./ansi-colors.sh
     ```

-1. To use specific color, wrap the text ANSI sequence.
+1. To use a color in text output, wrap the text with the specific ANSI sequence.
 For instance, to use cyan
     ```shell
     printf "\e[36mHello World\e[0m\n"
     ```